Phase transitions in nonparametric regressions: Introduction

-Particularly, we show in this paper that, if the maximum smoothness degree of $f$ is $(\gamma+1)$, estimators which minimize the sum of squared residuals and are constrained to exploit the optimal degree of smoothness achieve the abovementioned minimax optimal MISE rates.
+that is, the rate $\left(\frac{1}{n}\right)^{\frac{2\gamma+2}{2\gamma+3}}$ kicks in.\footnote{It is worth pointing out that the results in Section \ref{sec:Minimax-standard} hold both non-asymptotically and asymptotically.
+One may interpret the results in Section \ref{sec:Minimax-standard} in the context of a triangular data generating process where the smoothness degree is indexed by the sample size. } \end{itemize} Particularly, we show in this paper that, if the maximum smoothness degree of $f$ is $\gamma+1$, estimators which minimize the sum of squared residuals and are constrained to exploit the optimal degree of smoothness achieve the abovementioned minimax optimal MISE rates.
 These estimators will be referred to as the constrained nonparametric least squares estimator (CNLS) in the following.
 CNLS estimators constrained to be in a Sobolev class associated with a Reproducing Kernel Hilbert Space (RKHS) radius have nice closed form expressions via kernel functions and are easy to implement in the regularized form, often referred to as the kernel ridge regression (KRR) estimators (among the most popular nonparametric estimators) in machine learning.
-There is a rich theory based on RKHS for the asymptotic properties of such estimators under the regime where $\gamma$ is finite and $n\rightarrow\infty$ (see, e.g., Schölkopf and Smola, 2002; Berlinet and Thomas-Agnan, 2004).
+There is a rich theory based on RKHS for the asymptotic properties of such estimators under the regime where $\gamma+1$ is finite and $n\rightarrow\infty$ (see, e.g., Schölkopf and Smola, 2002; Berlinet and Thomas-Agnan, 2004).
 These estimators are closely related to smoothing splines methods and Gaussian process regressions (see, Wahba, 1990; Rasmussen and Williams, 2006).